willdurand/containers/yacs/README.md

 The `exitStatus` is `123` and matches what we defined in the `loop-hello.sh` file created previously.

 Note also that the shim is still alive and we still have access to the container's full state and stdout/stderr logs.
 We can now delete the container.
-This API request should not return anything (HTTP 204).
-If we query the state of the shim again, it should indicate that the container does not exist anymore:
+This API request should not return anything (HTTP 204):

 ```
 $ curl -X POST -d 'cmd=delete' --unix-socket /home/gitpod/.run/yacs/alpine-1/shim.sock http://localhost/